- J

 Nothing in this policy shall prevent administrators, teachers or staff from disclosing information derived from personal knowledge or observation and not derived from a student´s education records.

-record of requests for inspection and review of student education records, requests for copies of such records, and disclosure of personally identifiable information.
+In accordance with applicable law, the School District will maintain with the education records a record of requests for inspection and review of student education records, requests for copies of such records, and disclosure of personally identifiable information.
 Such records shall not include disclosures permitted under Disclosures Permitted Without Prior Consent, disclosures of directory information, and disclosures made pursuant to a report of suspected child abuse or neglect.

 FERPA Rights